drivet/website-11ty/src/now.md

 So, currently, my life looks roughly like this, in approximate order of stuff most likely to change:

 * I'm currently learning a bit about Dungeons and Dragons and board game rule systems in general.
-* I'm also attempting to digitize the rules to [Dark Moon][2], a "hidden traitor" board game with a complex set of rules, using a framework called [boardgame.io][3]
-* Currently reading: Hooked, by A. C. Wise
-* Current television obsessions: Star Trek: Strange New Worlds, Star Trek: Lower Decks, Wheel of Time
+* Watching: Star Trek: Lower Decks, Wheel of Time
-* Want to learn: ML/AI, photography, Cloud basics.
+* Reading: The Three Body Problem, by Liu Cixin
 * Currently trying to replace the rusted out railing on my front porch.
+* Currently looking into what's required to obtain my Italian citizenship
 * I work as a senior software developer at Unity Technologies, doing mostly data and billing related tasks.
 The languages I use most often in my job at the moment are Typescript, JavaScript, Python and SQL.